lunacookies/blog/content/zii.md

 which memory is fresh from the OS and which memory is being recycled, explicitly zeroing out allocations only when necessary.
-Odin makes this optional, so you don’t have to pay the cost of that zeroing if ZII isn’t useful to you,
+Odin makes this optional, so you don’t have to pay the cost of that zeroing if ZII isn’t useful to you.

 A curious point here is how zeroed allocations interact with huge allocations.
 One common piece of advice for improving software performance